FlyingMatrix/onnx-runtime-android/README.md

 # Onnx Runtime Android
-An application example for ONNX Runtime on Android
+An example Android application using ONNX Runtime for AI inference